meerachotai/benchmark_imprinting/README.md

 If you already have the counts files and are planning to use the helper script `call_imprinting_anderson.R` directly, use one of the two options below:
 * name files exactly with the suffix **`cross_replicate.txt`**, provide the prefix under the option -c AND use option -C to indicate that the files need to be concatenated
-* merge the files with the first 1:replicates columns for the AxB counts, and replicates+1:replicates\*2 columns for the BxA counts, and provide the one filename under -c AND DO NOT use the option -C to indicate that the file is already concatenated.
+* merge the files with the first 1:replicates columns for the AxB counts, and replicates+1:replicates\*2 columns for the BxA counts, add a header and provide the one filename under -c AND DO NOT use the option -C to indicate that the file is already concatenated.
 An example for a concatenated file with 3 replicates is given below:

+**Example:** (the header does not necessarily have to be the one given below:)
 ```
                  AxB_1 AxB_2 AxB_3 BxA_1 BxA_2 BxA_3
 ATCVI-1G19970cviA   228   74    38     6    38     7